jhilberdink/Canadian_Election_Study_Analysis/README.md

 ## Overview

 Selected topic:
-- We've selected a political survey for our topic
+- Our topic is the 2019 Canadian Election Study, a large-scale survey measuring the attitudes of Canadians on important political, social, and economic issues before the most recent Federal election.

 Reason for selection:
-- It's an interesting data set with a lot of different potential angles for analysis.
+- It's a rich dataset with many angles for analysis.

 Description of source data:
 - It's a survey on the 2019 Federal election covering a multitude of topics potentially relevant.
 It's a mostly multiple choice survey with 37,822 responses.